artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 * **Test class:** CsvAccessionTitleLengthValidator

-This test is field length check that is specific to Accessions.
+This test is a field length check that is specific to Accessions.
 It works the same way as :ref:`csv-validation-fieldlength` and checks if the ``title`` is longer than 255 characters.
-However unlike the general field length check, this results in an :ref:`csv-validation-error`.
+However, unlike the general field length check, this results in an :ref:`csv-validation-error`.

 :ref:`Back to top <csv-validation>`